We've independently reviewed this article to make sure it's as accurate as we can make it.

 Ever wondered how much your house weighs?

 Well, you’re in luck!
-This article contains a free civil engineering based calculator that will give you a fairly accurate estimate of your house weight.
+The following article contains a free civil engineering-based calculator that will give you a fairly accurate estimate of your house’s weight.

-However – I know this is the internet, and people want fast answers, so let’s start with some averages.
+That said, I know this is the internet, and people want quick answers, so let’s start with some averages.

 House Area (sq. ft) | House Weight (lbs) |